One of most frequently asked questions is: What is an example of a good opener?

 Video to show the 6th GCD Summon Bahamut Opener

-6th GCD Summon Bahamut is our standard opener for pet action & Further Ruin consistency to ensure pet action ghosts do not happen by providing an extra GCD buffer.
+The 6th GCD Summon Bahamut is our standard 2 min alignment opener for Further Ruin & pet action consistency by providing a sufficient time buffer to ensure ghosts do not happen.

 Reasons Why Things Are Done

-In the majority of situations, the Tri-disaster reset should be used to clip & snapshot our DoTs into the full suite of raid buffs not only for the tremendous initial gains in the opener but also to set a consistent timeline with our DoTs in relation to future raid buff timings, where every minute we will have a Tri-disaster under buffs.
+In the majority of situations when using the 2 minute cycle opener and timings, the Tri-disaster reset should be used to clip & snapshot our DoTs into the full suite of raid buffs not only for the tremendous initial gains in the opener but also to set a consistent timeline with our DoTs in relation to future raid buff timings, where every minute we will have a Tri-disaster under buffs.

 Only in specific circumstances, such as e3s (Leviathan), should you consider otherwise in order to reduce potency losses with regards to downtime, especially if you can skip a hardcast DoT set.